mathybit/mathybit.github.io/_posts/2018-02-09-crypto-rsa.md

 * `phi.bitCount()`, which returns the number of bits in the two's complement representation of $$\phi$$ that differ from its sign bit.
 * `phi.bitLength()`, which returns *the number of bits in the minimal two's-complement representation* of $$\phi$$, excluding a sign bit.

-We want the second one:
+We want the second function.
+In the implementation, we actually have $$e$$ occupy one bit less than $$\phi$$, in the hopes to gain some speed and ensure we are inside the group.
+However, this is not the most secure approach.

 {% highlight java %}
 BigInteger e = new BigInteger(phi.bitLength(), r);